 The community of Pia Oik exceeded the MCL for fluoride.
-Pia Oik will intertie to the Kerwo community by the end of the year 2008.
-The community of San Simon School and San Simon Village exceeded the MCL for nitrates.
-The San Simon Community will intertie with the Vaya Chin regional system by the end of the year 2008.
-Several communities exceed the new MCL for arsenic.
-TOUA has received from EPA delayed implementation waivers for these communities.
+Pia Oik will intertie to the Kerwo community by the end of the year 2009.
+The community of Kohatk's running annual average for Nitrate for the second quarter of 2008 exceeded the MCL of 10 PPM for that quarter due to maintenance done on well number two.
+The result was 10.42 PPM.
+Kohatk's annual average for the 2008 year was 9 PPM, under the MCL of 10 PPM.
+TOUA has received from EPA delayed implementation waivers for all communities that exceed the new arsenic level of 10 PPB.